 That’s true.
 You can adjust levels, set recommended EQ settings, and even compare your final product to a personal favorite.
 But that isn’t mastering.
 It’s leveling and EQ-ing without the all-important perspective of the mastering engineer.
 Believe me: even a less-than-perfect recording can be elevated to a whole new level in the right hands.

+So, what is mastering?
 It starts with musicians killing it in the studio.
 Then the mix engineer interprets the performance and turns it into a stereo experience.
 And then the mastering engineer lends that knowledgeable, final, fresh ear—ensuring every inflection, emotion and color of your music bursts from black and white into full-spectrum color.